Become a school speaker

 School visits usually last for an hour and are normally given to class size groups, although we are sometimes asked to give talks to larger groups.

-A session typically involves giving a talk (preferably using PowerPoint), showing a film, answering questions and running a group activity.
+A session typically involves giving a talk, showing a film, answering questions and running a group activity.

 What do primary sessions involve?

-We run primary sessions on animal welfare and pet care to pupils in Year 1 to Year 6.
+We run primary sessions on animal welfare and pets to pupils in Year 1 to Year 6.
+Our primary programme is called Animal Kind and we have a dedicated website and film.
 Our visits normally last an hour and are usually with class size groups.

 Rather than giving a talk, speakers involve children in a variety of activities including listening, talking, watching, writing, discussion and playing games.